 Methylene blue and malaria

 In a more purified form, it is used in medicine, it has been used for various purposes.
-For example, it was the first compound used for the treatment of malaria.
+For example, it was the first compound used for the treatment of malaria starting with soldiers in World War 1.
 A 2018 study in the Lancet showed that within two days of usage, it had killed all the parasite in the host, and therefore a further mosquito bite could not pick up the parasite and pass it on (1).

 Methylene blue and blood disorders

-It is used in mitochondrial repair and for mitochondrial energy production.
-This could benefit you if you had chronic fatigue, fibromyalgia and even long-Covid.
 On YouTube, one American Doctor (Paul Anderson) sees it as ‘an indirect mitochondrial primer’, increasing the respiratory ATP chain inside the mitochondria.
 Anderson believes it can also protect organs such as the Kidneys when patients are having chemotherapy.
 It is cell protective and DNA protective.
+Everybody is saying the same thing!

-These anti-aging properties have been examined in other contexts, for example, it can neutralise the free radical nitric oxide (NO), and regulate the NO-cyclic guanosine monophosphate signaling pathway.
-One study showed it slowed ageing because it enhanced key mitochondrial pathways (4).
+These anti-aging properties have been examined in other contexts, for example, MB can neutralise the free radical nitric oxide (NO), and regulate the NO-cyclic guanosine monophosphate signaling pathway.
+One study showed it slowed aging because it enhanced the key mitochondrial pathways (4).

 Methylene blue and autophagy

 A natural process of cellular regeneration in the body is called autophagy.
-When parts of a cell have been damaged, or if pathogens are present, autophagy is like having a workman in to fix the problems and even recycle used parts.
+When parts of a cell have been damaged, or if pathogens are present, autophagy is like having a workman come in to fix the problems and even recycle used parts.
 But autophagy can go wrong.
-Methylene blue is soluble in both water and organic solvents and can enter cells, their nuclei, mitochondria and the workmen lysosomes.
+Methylene blue is soluble in both water and organic solvents and can enter cells, their nuclei, mitochondria and even the workmen, called 'lysosomes'.
 Methylene blue seems able to correct failing autophagy (5).

 Methylene blue and neurodegenerative diseases

-These properties of correcting ageing have prompted scientists to study the benefits of methylene blue with the brain.
+These properties of correcting aging have prompted scientists to study the benefits of Methylene blue with the brain.
 It crosses the blood brain barrier easily, and has been shown to reduce tau protein aggregation and the ‘tangles’ (tauopathies) the protein creates; it also improves energy metabolism.
 These actions are of particular interest for the treatment of all neurodegenerative diseases (6).

 If used early in the disease, it may protect the brain and enhance its function while reducing levels of toxic chemicals that may accumulate in the brain - there is a comprehensive review of its potential benefits with dementia and Alzheimer’s (7).